ncyxie/Notepad-DOT/README.md

 3. **Does this Notepad works with Mac or Linux?**

-Unfortunately, no. This application is optimized only for Windows.
+Unfortunately, no. This application is optimized only for Windows OS.

 4. **What are this Notepad system requirements?**